BevAntwi98/ims-projectt/README.md

 ## Acknowledgments

-* Many Many thanks to our QA trainers Vinesh Ghela, Alan Davis and Nick Johnson *
+* Many Many thanks to our QA trainers Vinesh Ghela, Alan Davis and Nick Johnson for all their help and patience